i2mint/py2store/README.md

 assert foo_fullpath in list(persister)  # you can list all the contents of the rootdir and file foo_fullpath in it
 ```

+## Talk your own CRUD dialect

 Don't like this dict-like interface?
-Want to talk **your own** CRUD language?
+Want to talk **your own** CRUD words?
 We got you covered!
 Just subclass `SimpleFilePersister` and make the changes you want to make:

 ```python